 Briefly, the codes used in Vietnamese teenagers' code-switching are not phrases at all, but just some single words to make their sentences shorter and more appropriate in a specific situation.
 Verbs and nouns are two priorities in code-switching, in which nouns are almost non-existent in Vietnamese customs and are updated to new technology.

 3.3.
-Factors influence Vietnamese teenagers' code-switching
+Factors influencing Vietnamese teenagers' code-switching included in paragraphs

 3.3.1.
 Findings through questionnaires and interviews